FalkoJoseph/mac-setup/README.md

 Mac setup
 =========

-My OS X configuration, application and dotfiles management.
-This turns any OSX machine into a personalized workstation.
+Setup a new OSX machine with ease.

 Install
 -------